Learning Preconditioner for Conjugate Gradient PDE Solvers: Appendix

 \subsection{Error Accunumation Comparisons with Learning Physics Simulation Works}

 In this experiment, we demonstrate the advantage of our approach over end-to-end network methods: We ensure accurate solutions while end-to-end networks accumulate errors over time.
-To show this quantitatively, we solve the \textbf{wave-2d} equation for 100 consecutive time steps using our approach and MGN.
+To show this quantitatively, we solve the wave-2d equation for 100 consecutive time steps using our approach and MGN.
 Fig.~\ref{fig:acc_error} shows that while our approach agrees exactly with the ground truth ($1e-10$ precision), MGN deviates from the ground truth over time.
 At time step 100, MGN has an error of $517.4\%$.
 We can expect MGN to be faster in wall-clock time, as MGN only needs to run network inference once, while we need to run network inference to compute the preconditioner followed by running PCG solvers.

-To summarize, MGN is good at estimating solution rapidly while our approach has the flexibility of achieving arbitrary solution precision, just like a standard CG solver.
-Therefore, network methods are suitable for applications where speed dominates accuracy, while our approach is better for application that requires high precision, e.g., in scientific computing and engineering design.
+To summarize, MGN is good at estimating solutions rapidly while our approach has the flexibility of achieving arbitrary solution precision, just like a standard CG solver.
+Therefore, network methods are suitable for applications where speed dominates accuracy, while our approach is better for applications that require high precision, e.g., in scientific computing and engineering design.